Back to projects pageBack to Projects

 Outcomes & Lessons Learned ✨

-The improved user flow made the app more functional and user-friendly.
-During the process, I enjoyed the challenge of collaborating with stakeholders like the marketing team and developers.
+I enjoyed the challenge of collaborating with stakeholders like the marketing team and developers.
 A trial-and-error process, constantly rethinking design choices, helped create a logical route planning flow.

 Further Steps & Improvements

-City Diver was released in the high fidelity wireframe stage (as an MVP) and would benefit from a polished brand identity and UI design.
-More importantly, however, the app would need to be tested with users.
+More importantly, however, the app needs to be tested with users.
 Ideally usability tests would be conducted with multiple participants to understand their behavior and pain points.

-Ready for download & testing
+Ready for download & testing 🚀

 The app is available for download on both the App and Google Play Stores, currently only in German.